Skhmt/ttlog/README.md

-# ttlog
+# ttlog (tagged template log)
 Terminal and browser console colorizer

-ttlog `console.log()`s using [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) syntax similar to chalk.js, but works in both the browser and terminal (Windows 10, unix/linux, and macOS). ttlog also returns the plain-text string without colorization information so you can output it to a file or whatever.
+Ttlog `console.log()`s using tagged template syntax similar to chalk.js, but works in both the browser and terminal (Windows 10, unix/linux, and macOS).
+Ttlog also returns the plain-text string without colorization information so you can output it to a file or whatever.

 ## Usage in node.js or webpack
 ```js